 Our workshops are tailored to the requirements and interests of each organisation or institution.
 They can be single or multiple sessions, depending on your specific requirements and available time.
 We will design workshops to build on training that teachers have previously undertaken.
 At minimum our workshops run for 90 minutes.

-Feedback we have received from teachers:
+Feedback we have received from teachers in 2018:

 "Absolutely, enlightening, informative"